EstelleChabanel/BirdDetector/README.md

 ### Estelle Chabanel

-This repository contains the code related to the research and experiments performed for my Master Thesis on *[Domain Adpatation for Birds Monitoring form aerial images](MasterThesis.pdf)*.
+This repository contains the code related to the research and experiments performed for my Master Thesis on *[Domain Adpatation for Birds Monitoring from aerial images](MasterThesis.pdf)*.

 More specifically, it implements distinct adversarial domain adaptation methods as an extension of the YOLOv8 framework for detection [1].